Edward Ellerker Williams: Death

-On 1 July 1822, Williams and Shelley, along with a friend, Captain Daniel Roberts, and Charles Vivian, a young Cornish boatman, sailed Shelley's boat, Don Juan, to Leghorn.
-Shelley, Williams and Vivian set sail back on 8 July, but the boat sank in a squall, and they were drowned.
-Their bodies washed ashore, and Williams was recognized by Trelawny by a boot and a scarf.
-The bodies were buried temporarily in the sand where they were discovered until Trelawny obtained permission to cremate them, whereupon they were exhumed, and Williams's body was burnt in Tuscany on 15 August.
-Williams's ashes were carried back to England by Jane, where eventually, she became the wife of another friend of Shelley, Thomas Jefferson Hogg.
-On her death his ashes were buried with her in Kensal Green Cemetery.
+On 1 July 1822, Williams and Shelley set off in Shelley's small boat Don Juan, intending to sail to Leghorn (Livorno).
+They took with them as crew an eighteen-year-old boatman, Charles Vivian.
+About 10 nmi off the coast they ran into a storm, and the boat sank with all hands.
+The bodies washed ashore, and were buried temporarily until Trelawny could obtain permission for cremation.
+Williams was cremated in Tuscany on 15 August, followed a day later by Shelley.
+Williams's ashes were carried back to England by Jane.
+From 1827 she lived as the wife of another friend of Shelley's, Thomas Jefferson Hogg.
+On her death Williams's ashes were buried with her in Kensal Green Cemetery.

-Surviving journal

-Whilst in Italy, Williams kept a brief journal, which has since provided another sidelight on the lives of Shelley, Byron and Edward John Trelawny.

-The closeness of the relationship between the Williamses and Shelleys is shown in many contemporary documents, including Williams's Journal, Mary Shelley's Journal, Trelawny's Recollections, the Letters of the Shelleys and Byron, and also in many biographies about the members of Shelley & Byron's Pisan Circle.

 Journal and notebooks

 Sketch by Williams from Notebook (circa.
 1819–1822) Transcription of text at top of the sketch:

 "Must people render themselves ridiculous, not by appearing what they are, but by appearing what they are not?"

 Williams produced at least four journals or notebooks in addition to Sporting Sketches during a Short Stay in Hindustane.
 The original copies can be viewed at three libraries:

 Journal (21 October 1821 – 4 July 1822) recording his day-to-day activities during the eight-month period before the fatal drowning accident on 8 July 1822 is part of the Special Manuscript Collection at the British Library, London (Add.
 36622).

 Notebook (circa.
 1819 – 1822) containing many sketches, botanical specimens, fragments of poems, and one particular pencil portrait that might be of Shelley is now part of the Donald Prell Collection of Edward John Trelawny at the Honnold/Mudd Special Collections at the Libraries of the Claremont Colleges, Claremont, California.